 I love the simplicity, both visually and practically speaking, but next year I might try something with more variation.

-They did have red branches this year, which is the perfect addition to my traditional red look – what are the chances?
+The nursery had red branches this year, which is the perfect addition to my traditional red look – what are the chances?
 It was meant to be.

 I think venturing out of my comfort zone this holiday season has proven to be a success in my decorating books!
 I can’t get enough of this gorgeous and classic red and green holiday combination.